 Most of the Temple vessels were fashioned from gold and silver.
 Why was the Kiyor, the Washstand, made out of copper?
-Why was it placed between the Altar and the Sanctuary?
+And why was it placed between the Altar and the Sanctuary?

 Copper, the least valuable of the three metals, was used to make those vessels that were not used in the Temple service itself, but rather to prepare for it.
 Thus the Washstand, where the kohanim washed their hands and feet before starting their holy service, was fashioned out of copper.